-- Execution isolation: This involves allowing each tenant to carry out business processes and workflows independent of other tenants.
-No action of a tenant should be triggered or inhibited by another tenant.
+- Execution isolation: Each tenant can carry out business processes and workflows independent of the other tenants.
+No action of a tenant is triggered or inhibited by another tenant.

-- Performance Isolation: This involves ensuring that no tenant has an impact on the performance of another tenant.
+- Performance Isolation: No tenant has an impact on the performance of another tenant.

 An individual tenant can carry out the following activities within the boundaries of its own configuration and context module: